Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/PlayerNodeController.java.md

 }
 ```

-This method unlinks a player (identified by `mongoId` from the request body) from the currently logged-in user.
+This method unlinks a player (identified by `mongoId` from the request body) from the currently logged-in userNode.
 The unlinking is handled by `PlayerNodeService.unlinkPlayerToLoggedInUser()`.
 A success message is returned.